 Similar to the hook and loop design, this style uses buttons to secure the incontinence pad.
-The Tranquility Select Belted Undergarment is also offered in this style.
+The Prevail Belted Undergarment is also offered in this style.
 The 2-button elastic straps and waterproof, cloth-like outer layer are rustle-free and easily fits waist/hip sizes up to 44 inches.

 Active people sometimes find that incontinence pull up pants provide more freedom of movement than all in ones.

-Booster pads can be worn inside a primary undergarment such as a disposable brief or pull-on to increase the liquid holding capacity.
-These incontinence pads are specially designed to allow fluids to flow-through until they fill to capacity and then pass the additional fluid into the primary disposable incontinence undergarment.
+Booster Pads can be worn inside a primary undergarment such as a disposable brief or pull-on to increase the liquid holding capacity.
+These incontinence pads are specially designed to allow fluids to flow through until they fill to capacity and then pass the additional fluid into the primary disposable incontinence undergarment.
 If your brief or pull-up is filling up too quickly or you are experiencing leakage, adding a booster pad might be the right solution.
-Booster pads are an economical way to extend the use and provide and extra boost inside of a primary garment.
+Booster pads are an economical way to extend the use and provide an extra boost inside of a primary garment.

 Tranquility offers a variety of booster pads such as the Tranquility TopLiner Booster Contour Pad that conforms to the body with its hourglass shape and provides a large absorbent area that even contains bowel incontinence.